storageos/discovery/README.md

-# discovery.etcd.io
+# discovery

-This code powers the public service at https://discovery.etcd.io.
+This code powers the public service at https://discovery.
 The API is documented in the [etcd clustering documentation](https://github.com/coreos/etcd/blob/master/Documentation/dev-internal/discovery_protocol.md#public-discovery-service).

 # Configuration